 What does the photographer charge for her services?

 Having a baby costs a lot of money!
 You may be tempted to choose a birth photographer with ‘cheaper’ prices - but beware!
 Most of the time, the inexpensive photographers are much less experienced, use inferior quality equipment, and do not provide products that will stand the test of time.
 Some people may justify going with a less experienced and less expensive photographer by saying that SOME pictures are better than NO pictures.
 In this case, you may want to consider having a friend or a family member come and take photos for you instead of hiring an inferior or unlicensed photographer.
 Remember that your birth photographer is on-call for you 24 hours a day, 7 days a week for the four weeks surrounding your due date.
 She has to maintain a lifestyle that will support leaving her family at the drop of a hat for anywhere from 4 hours to 24 (or more!) hours at a time.
 This includes missing school events, dance recitals, family dinners, and maybe even holidays like Thanksgiving or Christmas to serve you!
 It takes thousands of dollars of equipment, hundreds of dollars of licensing and insurance fees, and countless other expenses to run a business.
 Anyone who does not have those expenses (and does not charge appropriate session/package fees to cover them) is probably not a professional birth photographer and may or may not give you the images you deserve of this important event.
-Most birth photographers also offer payment plans, allowing you to spread the cost across several weeks or months rather struggling to make one large payment right before your new baby arrives.
-While birth photography is a luxury and something not everyone can afford, families that value birth photography will receive the best images and the highest satisfaction by selecting competent and experienced professional birth photographers.
+Most professional birth photographers also offer payment plans or baby registries, allowing you to spread the cost across several weeks or months rather struggling to make one large payment right before your new baby arrives.
+While birth photography is a luxury and something not everyone can afford, families that value birth photography will receive the best images and the highest satisfaction by selecting a competent and experienced professional birth photographer.